jeswcollins/GMA/README.md

 Group Meeting Automaton -- Facilitates the Choosing of a Group Member to Lead a Recurring Event and Related Tasks
     (so that we can all focus our brains on something else, such as "doing science")

-Automated Reminders, Sign Ups, and Latest Presentation Date Tracking for Leading Group Meetings (Google Script)
+Automated Reminders, Sign Ups, and Latest Presentation Date Tracking for Planning Group Meetings (Google Script)

   - Dependencies: Google Calendar and Documents, Group Member Names and E-mail Addresses
   - Features: